gsauthof/cmake-modules/README.md

     $ cmake -G Ninja -D CMAKE_BUILD_TYPE=Sanitize ..

+## See also

+The cmake module for [integrating the Ragel code generator is in another repository][4].

 ## License

 I don't think that those files reach the [threshold of originality][2].